 Subscribe to get our FREE 7-Day Vegetarian High Protein Meal Plan for Weight Loss

 Lentils are one of the earliest cultivated crops spread throughout the world.
 We’re clearly dealing with some prehistoric elements in this lentil pancakes recipe.

-Lentils load our weight loss pancakes with true protein power, B vitamins, potassium, folate, iron, and fiber.
+Lentils load our weight loss pancakes (and more high protein meal ideas here!) with true protein power, B vitamins, potassium, folate, iron, and fiber.
 The nutrient contents of lentils are clearly suitable for a vegetarian weight loss diet.